 Home Improvement Month Upgrades

-MILLS RIVER, N.C. – Feel like cheating?
-Forget what the inside of your home looks like for just a bit and focus on outside enhancements during May’s National Home Improvement Month.
+Feel like cheating?
+Forget what the inside of your home looks like for just a bit.
+Now, focus on outside enhancements during May’s National Home Improvement Month.

 “The exterior of your home makes a lasting and daily impression on your friends and family, along with your neighbors,” says Mark Clement, professional contractor and host of MyFixItUpLife home improvement radio show.
 “While the weather is good, my advice is to get outside and fix up problem areas, work on the landscaping and invest in products that make your home’s exterior not only look great, but work great.
 Then, once the weather gets too hot during the summer months you can re-focus on interior home improvement projects.”